thephpleague/booboo/README.md

 ShitHappens is designed to help make development easier while providing an integrated solution that can be deployed to your production environment.
 ShitHappens offers the following advantages.

-### Errors are non-blocking
+### Errors are non-blocking by default

-Some solutions employ a blocking mechanism, causing every notice to become a fatal error.
+Some solutions throw exceptions for all errors, causing every notice to become a fatal error.
 ShitHappens doesn't do this.
 Rather than raise an exception for non-fatal errors, we display the error to you in a way that makes sense and lets the program continue running.
 An E_NOTICE shouldn't become an exception.

+The Rummer object offers a method for forcing all errors to be blocking, should you wish to throw exceptions for more minor errors.
+This is turned off by default.

 ### ShitHappens won't end up in your stack trace

-Some solutions throw an exception for every error.
-Not only is this blocking, it also puts the error handler straight into your stack trace!
-We instantiate, but do not throw, an exception for error conditions, and then use the Exception object to format and display the error.
+Because we don't throw an exception by default, we don't generate a stack trace for minor errors.
+This means ShitHappens won't show up in your logs, and when it handles an exception generated elsewhere, it isn't appended there, either.

 ### ShitHappens is built for logging